Cognitive Science and Artificial Intelligence

 Graduates have excellent job prospects.
 There is a great demand for graduates with academic knowledge and skills related to AI worldwide.

-For instance, for e-services, virtual intelligent assistants in healthcare, training/education, education, governance, smart design, smart industry, computer aided decision-making and consumer intelligence.
+Knowledge and skills in the field of AI are of great value to, for instance, e-services, virtual intelligent assistants in healthcare, training/education, governance, smart design, smart industry, computer aided decision-making and consumer intelligence.

 Some career options: